Using this website

 Coming to our venues

 All of our venues are accessible to those with a wide range of needs and requirements.
-You can find out about travel to our sites and what it’s like when you arrive on our venue pages (including virtual tours) for the Albany, Deptford Lounge or Canada Water Theatre.
+You can find out about travel to our sites and what it’s like when you arrive on our venue pages (including virtual tours) for the Albany and Deptford Lounge.

 We view ourselves as a relaxed venue – that means we welcome people who can’t always sit still and in silence throughout a performance.
 We can also provide extra time to get into and settled in our performance spaces and extra information in advance or on the day to support people to feel comfortable at our events.
 Assistance animals can be brought into all of our spaces (including during performances) or be looked after by the staff team.